Goal 4: Report Emergency and Unusual Water Conditions

 The Plan in Action

-Upon notification of an event, the lead will:
+Upon notification of an event, the lead Party will:

-5) Provide results of immediate investigations or follow-up studies of the event to the relevant committees and the PPWB Executive Director.
+2. Provide results of immediate investigations or follow-up studies of the event to the relevant committees, their alternates, the PPWB Executive Director, and the PPWB Secretary.